MinecraftModDevelopment/relauncher/README.md

 # ReLauncher

-ReLauncher is an advanced Java launcher with many features like from-Discord management and jar updating.
+ReLauncher is an advanced Java launcher with many features like via-Discord management and jar updating.